mailerdemon/mailerdemon.github.io/_posts/2019-09-25-bastion-writeup.md

 > mRemoteNG uses insecure methods for password storage and can provide droves of valid credentials during an assessment or competition.

-As the post shows, we can find an encrypted password (right beside __Username="Administrator"__) in C:\Users\L4mpje\AppData\Roaming\mRemoteNG\confCons.xml.
+As the post explains, mRemoteNG is used to help manage remote connections (e.g., SSH, RDP).
+Credentials for these sessions may be stored insecurely in a file called `confCons.xml`.
+Lo and behold, we can find an encrypted password (right beside __Username="Administrator"__) in C:\Users\L4mpje\AppData\Roaming\mRemoteNG\confCons.xml.

 {% highlight xml %}
 <Node Name="DC" Type="Connection" Descr="" Icon="mRemoteNG" Panel="General" Id="500e7d58-662a-44d4-aff0-3a4f547a3fee" Username="Administrator" Domain="" Password="aEWNFV5uGcjUHF0uS17QTdT9kVqtKCPeoC0Nw5dmaPFjNQ2kt/zO5xDqE4HdVmHAowVRdC7emf7lWWA10dQKiw==" Hostname="127.0.0.1" Protocol="RDP" . . .
 {% endhighlight %}

+This specifies that the protocol is RDP, so we can assume that this credential would be reused for SSH as well.

-From here, you can find a handful of options available for decrypting an mRemoteNG password (including the one described in the previously linked-to [blog post](http://hackersvanguard.com/mremoteng-insecure-password-storage/)).
+You can find a handful of options available for decrypting an mRemoteNG password (including the one described in the previously linked-to [blog post](http://hackersvanguard.com/mremoteng-insecure-password-storage/)).

 What worked best for me was [mRemoteNG_Decrypt.py](https://github.com/haseebT/mRemoteNG-Decrypt).
 I copied the encrypted password and passed it as a string to get the plaintext credential.

 {% highlight plaintext %}
-root@kali:~/HTB/Bastion# python3 mremoteng_decrypt.py -s "aEWNFV5uGcjUHF0uS17QTdT9kVqtKCPeoC0Nw5dmaPFjNQ2kt/zO5xDqE4HdVmHAowVRdC7emf7lWWA10dQKiw=="
+root@kali:~# python3 mremoteng_decrypt.py -s "aEWNFV5uGcjUHF0uS17QTdT9kVqtKCPeoC0Nw5dmaPFjNQ2kt/zO5xDqE4HdVmHAowVRdC7emf7lWWA10dQKiw=="
 Password: thXLHM96BeKL0ER2
 {% endhighlight %}